MikeBergmann/BSMDemo/README.md

 BSMDemo
 =======

 Demo Application for the Bones Speech and Sound Module

+The Bones Speech and Sound Module is an Text to Speech hardware module communicating via a HDLC like protocol over FTDI USB serial port.

 To build you need: